Skip to main content

 Media Contact: Sydney Trainor | Communications and Media Relations Specialist | 405-744-9782 | sydney.trainor@okstate.edu

-As a land-grant institution, OSU empowers undergraduates to embark on journeys of exploration, shaping the future of society.
-This week, that research was on display at the annual Undergraduate Research Symposium.
+As a land-grant institution, OSU empowers undergraduates to embark on journeys of exploration, shaping society’s future.
+That research was displayed this spring at the annual Undergraduate Research Symposium.

-The symposium is held each year in April to align with national celebration of the Undergraduate Research Week.
-The week was formally recognized on Nov.
-16, 2010, by the U.S. House of Representatives to celebrate the work undergraduates do across the nation.
+The symposium is held each year in April to align with the national celebration of Undergraduate Research Week.
+The week was formally recognized by the U.S. House of Representatives on Nov.
+16, 2010, to celebrate the work undergraduates do nationwide.

-Undergraduate students involved were also part of formal undergraduate research programs, such as: Freshman Research Scholars, McNair Scholars, Niblack Research Scholars, OK-LSAMP Scholars and Wentz Research Scholars.
+Undergraduate students are part of formal undergraduate research programs, such as: Freshman Research Scholars, McNair Scholars, Niblack Research Scholars, OK-LSAMP Scholars and Wentz Research Scholars.

-“I believe part of great research at a university is everybody has that ethos,” said Dr. Kenneth Sewell, OSU vice president for research.
-“It's not just the faculty and it’s not just the graduate students, but the ethos of research permeates undergraduate education and the identity of our undergraduates.
+“I believe part of attending a great research university is everybody has that ethos,” said Dr. Kenneth Sewell, OSU vice president for research.
+“It’s not just the faculty, and it’s not just the graduate students, but the ethos of research permeates undergraduate education and the identity of our undergraduates.
 It’s a big part of our identity at OSU and certainly a big part of our university strategy.”

 The URS is an opportunity for undergraduate students to present what they have learned through their research experiences to the OSU campus community.
-There are three presentation formats available for students to choose from: poster, oral flash talk, or a short video for performing and visual arts.
+Three presentation formats are available for students to choose from: poster, oral flash talk, or a short video for performing and visual arts.

 Rachel Miller, a psychology major, is conducting a study on how concussions affect students’ college experiences.

-Miller said this study is important because most of the existing literature focuses on college athletes, whereas when one compares the rate of concussions, they are higher in the general population.
+Miller said this study is essential because most of the existing literature focuses on college athletes, whereas when one compares the rate of concussions, they are higher in the general population.

 “It’s an important question to answer, and I think the results will help inform what study needs to happen next, maybe resilience-based interventions, which can help students who’ve experienced concussions succeed and graduate,” Miller said.